CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 ## Notes

 - Some flags (items, effects, vehicle parts) have to be defined in `flags.json` or `vp_flags.json` (with type: `json_flag`) to work correctly.
 - Many of the flags intended for one category or item type, can be used in other categories or item types.
 Experiment to see where else flags can be used.
 - Offensive and defensive flags can be used on any item type that can be wielded.

 ## Inheritance

 When an item is crafted, it can inherit flags from the components that were used to craft it.
 This requires that the flag to be inherited has the `"craft_inherit": true` entry.
 If you don't want a particular item to inherit flags when crafted, specify the member delete_flags, which is an array of strings.
 Flags specified there will be removed from the resultant item upon crafting.
 This will override flag inheritance, but will not delete flags that are part of the item type itself.

 ## TODO

 - `Ammo type` table is very old and doesn't include many new ammo types.
 Consider updating it or removing altogether, as ammo types ain't no json flags at all.

 ## Ammo

-### Ammo type

 These are handled through `ammo_types.json`.
 You can tag a weapon with these to have it chamber existing ammo, or make your own ammo there.
 The first column in this list is the tag's "id", the internal identifier DDA uses to track the tag, and the second is a brief description of the ammo tagged.
 Use the id to search for ammo listings, as ids are constant throughout DDA's code.
 Happy chambering!  :-)